MileHacker Logo

 Yoga and Meditation Retreats

-A few small, private retreats for yoga or meditation may exist, often for local tourists.
-Not a common mainstream offering for international visitors.
+A few small, private retreats for yoga or meditation could exist, often for local tourists.
+Not a common mainstream offering for visitors from abroad.

 Traditional Healing Practices